azrails/printf/README.md

 # printf
-### a self-written version of the C standard library function.
+### A self-written version of the C standard library function.